 - Determining whether your collections represent all the people they should, based on the mandate of your organization’s mission.
 Do your collections represent all the people they should?

-Pillar 5: Partnerships
+Principle 5: Partnerships

 As collection stakeholders and as community members, we should ask ourselves, “What partnerships could enrich these collections?
 What partnerships could enrich our work as well as our collections?”